rushiagr/npf/content/blog/python-engineer-beginner-mistakes.md

 then it's okay to put all the feature work in one single commit, but for a bugfixes, create a separate commit for each one.
 As you can see, you should get comfortable with the idea that a commit can be as short as one line and as large as couple of hundred of lines.
-Let go of the feeling that your brain has about lines in a commit, that it feels right only when there are 50-100 lines in a commit. :)
+Let go of the feeling which your brain has about number of lines in a commit, that it feels right only when there are about 50-100 lines in a commit. :)

 If you are using git, take use of `git add -p` to add specific chunks of code